If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘To make sure you eat your grapefruit, Duddikins.’

-‘The train leaves London at eleven and it’s already nearly ten,’ Aunt Petunia murmured.
+‘The train leaves London at eleven and it’s already nearly ten,’ Petunia murmured.

 Harry raised an eyebrow.
-She turned away and busied herself with the dishes in the sink.
+She twisted around and busied herself with the dishes in the sink.

 He turned back to Dudley.
 ‘You remember how I can apparate at will.’